hazzery/decent-share/README.md

 ```

 Once you are registered, you can introduce yourself to other users with `send`.
-Messages sent using the `send` action are broadcast to all active users of
+Chat messages sent using the `send` action are broadcast to all active users of
 `decent-share`.
 Here you can tell peers what files you have to offer and ask
 others what they have available.